msteinert/bstring/doc/security.md

 ------------

-The Better String library (hereafter referred to as Bstrlib) is an attempt to provide improved string processing functionality to the C and C++ languages.
+The Better String library (hereafter referred to as Bstrlib) is an attempt to provide improved string processing functionality to the C language.
 At the heart of the Bstrlib is the management of "bstring"s which are a significant improvement over '\0' terminated char buffers.
 See the accompanying documenation file bstrlib.txt for more information.